 H Beam Piper

 Ready for one of the weirdest tales on the list?
 Yes, that’s not the first time that claim has been made.
 But try this for size.
 A planetary version of Texas being attacked by a race of dog aliens.
 Yep.
-That’s what’s on offer here.
+That’s what’s on offer here and not even the toughest rawhide bones for the most aggressive chewers can stand a chance.
 If you’re in for a fun and truly imaginative take on the Space Western genre by H Beam Piper, this is the book for you.

 What Makes a Space Western Science Fiction Book?